Electrical wiring in North America: Comparison of US practices with other countries

 Grounding (earthing) of distribution circuits is a notable difference in practice between wiring systems of the United States and those of other regions.
 Since the early 1960s, wiring in new construction has required a separate grounding conductor used to bond (electrically connect) all normally non-current carrying parts of an electrical installation.
 Portable appliances with metal cases also have a bonding conductor in the flexible cable and plug connecting them to the distribution system.
 The circuit return conductor (neutral) is also connected to ground at the service entrance panel only; no other connections from neutral to ground are allowed, unlike regulations in some other parts of the world.

 Lighting and power receptacle circuits in North American systems are typically radial from a distribution panel containing circuit breakers to protect each branch circuit.
 The smallest branch circuit rating is 15 amperes, used for general purpose receptacles and lighting.
 Often, 20 ampere circuits are used for general purpose receptacles and lighting.
 In residential construction, branch circuits for higher ratings are usually dedicated to one appliance, for example, fixed cooking appliances, electric clothes dryers, and air conditioners.
 Lighting and general purpose receptacles are at 120 volts AC, with larger devices fed by three wire single-phase circuits at 240 volts.

+The most common form of electrical service to residential and small commercial properties is 240 single split-phase, whereby a 240 V single-phase supply is put through a transformer, which is then centre-tapped, resulting in three wires, a central neutral and two hot legs either side.
+This provides the option for each circuit in the property of either 240 V (utilising both hot legs without the neutral), or 120 V (utilising one of the two available hot legs and the neutral).

-In commercial construction, three-phase circuits are often used.
-Common 3 phase configurations within a building are 208v/120 wye, 120/240 center tapped delta and 480v/277v wye.
+Some properties, especially in commercial and industrial sectors, will alternatively have a three-phase supply, which will have three hot legs (phases); 208 V phase-to-phase, and 120 V from each phase to neutral.
+Common three-phase configurations within a building are 208v/120 wye, 120/240 center tapped delta and 480v/277v wye.
 Lighting is usually fed by 277 V or 120v.